 The Madingley Model

 The Madingley Model attempts to simulate the fate of, and interactions between, all photosynthetic and heterotrophic organisms on Earth, in order to simulate the dynamics of whole ecosystems and to simulate the effects of human impacts on these ecosystems.
-We recently published a paper in Nature describing our approach, which was featured in the Financial Times.
-Papers describing the mathematical formulation of the model and applications of the model to simulate human impacts are currently in preparation.
-The Madingley Model is a collaborative effort with Derek Tittensor and Mike Harfoot at UNEP-WCMC, and Drew Purves, Stephen Emmott, Lucas Joppa and Matthew Smith at Microsoft Research Cambridge.
+We have published papers describing the philosophy of our approach, which was summarized excellently in the Financial Times.
+We have also published a paper describing the mathematical formulation of the model, and are now working on applications of the model to simulate human impacts.
+The Madingley Model is a collaborative effort with Derek Tittensor, Mike Harfoot, Chris McOwen and Phil Underwood at UNEP-WCMC, Drew Purves, Stephen Emmott, Lucas Joppa and Matthew Smith at Microsoft Research Cambridge, Mike Bithell at Cambridge University, and Ben Collen, Elizabeth Boakes, Georgina Mace, Tania Barychka at University College London.

 Ecological Traits and Responses to Land-Use Change

-This project has focused on quantifying communities in terms of the functional traits of the organisms they contain [see recent paper], understanding how functional traits affect the way that species respond to environmental change [see recent paper and blog post by a colleague, summarizing the results of this paper], and finally projecting what trait-mediated responses of species mean for the functional composition of whole ecological communities [paper forthcoming].
+This project has focused on quantifying communities in terms of the functional traits of the organisms they contain, understanding how functional traits affect the way that species respond to land use (work that was summarized nicely by a colleague in a blog post), and finally projecting what trait-mediated responses of species mean for the functional composition of whole ecological communities.
 This work has been a collaboration with Jorn Scharlemann, now at Sussex University, Rob Alkemade at the Netherlands Environmental Assessment Agency, Stu Butchart at Birdlife International, Cagan Sekercioglu at Utah State University, and Lucas Joppa at Microsoft Research.

 My PhD project focused on the application of species distribution models to issues in ecology and conservation.